garethjohnsdesign/greenwichcomedyfestival.co.uk/info.md

       Yes.
 The festival has an age limit of 18\+.
 You may be refused entry if our staff think you are under 18, so please bring ID if you're concerned.
 We do not offer refunds to ticket-holders who are denied entry.
 Apologies to all you younger comedy fans out there!

     * **You're sold out!
 Where can I apply for returns?**
-      Check our facebook [page](https://www.facebook.com/bristolcomedygarden).
+      Check our facebook [page](https://www.facebook.com/greenwichcomedyfestival).
 Anyone who can't make it to a gig may try to pass on their tickets via our facebook page.
 Do not buy tickets from external sources as they may not be accepted on the door.

     * **I need to organise the babysitter - what exact time is my favourite comedian performing?**
       We do not give out specific timings of comedians.
 Your tickets however will provide information on the festival open and show start times and we estimate that our multi-bill shows last approximately 2.5 hours.

     * **Can I bring my dog / cat / parrot?**
       Unfortunately not.
-Assistance animals are welcome, but please contact [info@bristolcomedygarden.co.uk](mailto:info@bristolcomedygarden.co.uk) ahead of your show to organise.
+Assistance animals are welcome, but please contact [info@greenwichcomedyfestival.co.uk](mailto:info@greenwichcomedyfestival.co.uk) ahead of your show to organise.

     * **I have booked for more than one show in one day - how do I guarantee entry to the venue without having to re-enter?**
       Please alert a member of staff when you arrive if you are seeing more than one show in a day, and they can check your tickets and give you the correct credentials so you don't have to leave and re-enter the festival again.
 You will still need to vacate the venue itself between shows though.